 WP Site Status Information Using Health Check Plugin post talks about the status of your site.
 In this post you will learn how your site is doing and more.

-Latest News: Updated the documentation.
+Latest News: Updated the wording in the tutorial list.

 Most of you know by now how important it is to maintain a healthy working WordPress site.
 To make things more easy for you, the following plugin Health Check can help you achieve this.
 This plugin has the capability to tell you a lot about your WordPress site status by clicking a few tabs.